Portfolio Page Overview

 • Position Size: The total asset quantity of the position the funding payment was derived from.

-All data in this section is searchable and downloadable via the download button in the top right of the summary section, with some limitations:
+All data in this section is searchable and exportable via the download button in the top right of the summary section, with some limitations:

 • Local Search: Only searches visible data.
 For long histories, scroll to load more transactions or use column filters.